SchlossLab/2019-12-02-Close_CodeReview_RSubsamplingShared/README.md

 </tbody>
 </table>

 Groups will be given 30 min to work on their tasks and the last 20 min (5 min/group) will be used for discussion.
+Please create a branch of this repo and submit your work as a pull request when finished.